Are there new landlord tenant rules in Portland, Maine?

 The rules set up a new Rent Board, which is meant to enforce the rules.
 But, for many tenants the rules will come up in court, like eviction court or if a landlord sues you for back rent.
 In court, the judge will decide whether the city rules apply in state court and what the rules mean.
 Because they are new rules, we don’t know how judges will decide these issues.

-The city has posted FAQs about the new rental rules.
+The city has a page with more detailed information and FAQs about the new rental rules.
 But, tenants should know that a judge could decide that the rules mean something different than the city says.

 We know this is confusing.
 If you have questions about the rules or have a court case, call Pine Tree Legal Assistance to talk about your specific situation.